evmaus/ClusterSAT/README.md

-# TribbleSAT and ClusterSAT
+# SimpleSAT and ClusterSAT

-## TribbleSAT
+## SimpleSAT

 Experimental SAT solver.

 ## ClusterSAT

 A framework for distributing SAT Solving across a set of 'solver' nodes.
-Uses TribbleSAT, but is designed to be SAT solver independent.
+Uses SimpleSAT, but is designed to be SAT solver independent.

 ## Building

 Uses [Bazel](https://bazel.build/) to build, which must be installed.
 That should be the only dependency.

-Building is then "cd src; bazel build //..." to download dependent libraries, and build both TribbleSAT and ClusterSAT.
+Building is then "cd src; bazel build //..." to download dependent libraries, and build both SimpleSAT and ClusterSAT.

 ## Testing